make-game-modules/after-image-effect-controller/README.md

 This project provides a Unity script that creates an afterimage effect for sprites.
 When a sprite moves around the scene, it automatically leaves behind semi-transparent afterimages along its path.
 These afterimages will disappear after a period of time.

+## How to Install

+In your Unity project, clone this repository at any location using Git.

 ## How to Use

 Add the AfterImageEffectController script to the sprite object you want to create the afterimage effect for, and then set the related parameters in the Unity editor.